 Note: The checkboxes are determined by those you selected on the Data Sources > Integrations > ServiceNow > Settings page when configuring the AlienApp.

 Additionally, you can further define the ServiceNow incident parameters that are populated by using the Urgency, Impact, and Category drop-down fields.

 You can use the Assign To field to automatically assign all resulting incidents to a specific user.
-The field will suggest autocomplete options as you type the username.
+Use the drop-down list to select the correct user.